dwightmulcahy/healthchecker.server/README.md

 service degrades or goes unhealth as defined by the registered parameters.

 # Healthcheck Example
-Here is an example of a minimal healthcheck client using Flask.
+Here is an example of a Flask client using HealthCheck.

 ```
 import flask